How My Black Engagement Ring Is Helping Me Make This Tradition My Own

 When I first saw a black onyx engagement ring on Pinterest, there was nothing cookie-cutter about it.
 It was dark and elegant.
 I instantly knew that I wanted a black gemstone, instead of a diamond or another clear gemstone like a moissanite.
 (To be fair, I opted out of a black diamond only because it didn’t look dark enough for my taste.)

-While an engagement ring symbolizes love and commitment, for me, it’s a daily reminder that I get to make the rules of my life and will never do anything else but be myself.
+While an engagement ring symbolises love and commitment, for me, it’s a daily reminder that I get to make the rules of my life and will never do anything else but be myself.